ON THIS PAGE

 If one cup of coffee causes caffeine overdose symptoms, it most likely means that you belong to this group and, therefore, should reduce or eliminate caffeinated drinks and foods from your diet.

 If you like the taste of coffee, try decaffeinated coffee.
-The amounts of caffeine in decaf coffee are very small (see the table below).
+The amounts of caffeine in decaf coffee are very small (see the table below) and drinking coffee regularly may be beneficial for you.

 REMEMBER: the health benefits of caffeine (especially amounts such as 400mg) apply to those that don’t have a problem breaking it down.